saycel/Litelist/README.md

 1. Clone this repo
 1. `cd Litelist`
 1. `chmod +x run.sh`
-1. `docker-compose build` # You only need to run this the first time
+1. `docker-compose build` Note: You only need to run this the first time
 1. `docker-compose up`

 ### Current Issues